Greece Travel Guide

 Following on from my recent post on booking ferries in advance, I thought it was worth exploring how to plan trips that involve ferry crossings.
 It’s not complicated but seems to throw up regular questions on the TripAdvisor Greece forums, so it may be useful to some visitors.

 For this reason, it pays to plan your holiday with the ferry routes in mind.
-One of the reasons the Cyclades are so popular is the amount of ferries that operate routes between the islands, making it easy to get from place to place on the days you want to travel.
+One of the reasons the Cyclades are so popular is the number of ferries that operate routes between the islands, making it easy to get from place to place on the days you want to travel.

 There are a few websites I use to check itineraries and ticket prices.
 I’m not affiliated with any of them, so feel free to find alternatives if you prefer: